ElementsProject/elementsproject.org/source/elements/confidential-transactions/index.md

 ---
 title: Confidential Transactions
-description: Obscure the transaction value using the Confidential Transactions Element.
+description: Preserve security while simultaneously obscuring transaction values.
+image: /img/confidential-transactions.svg
 source: https://github.com/ElementsProject/elementsproject.github.io/blob/hexo/source/elements/confidential-transactions/index.md
 edit: https://github.com/ElementsProject/elementsproject.github.io/edit/hexo/source/elements/confidential-transactions/index.md
 ---

 One of the most powerful new features being explored in Elements is Confidential Transactions.
 This keeps the amounts transferred visible only to participants in the transaction (and those they designate), while still guaranteeing that no